yupank/yupank/README.md

 👯 I’m looking to collaborate on data engineering and analysis projects

 I have got MSc in Biophysics and PhD in Neurobiology
-💬 Ask me about how do real neural networks are working...
+💬 Ask me about how real neural networks are working...

 📫 How to reach me: yupankr@gmail.com